Learn how to develop an embedded Linux system

 - Written language: English

-Note that the below public sessions are only with the 5-day variant of this course.
+Note that the below public sessions are only with the 5-day variant of this course, and use a different ARM board during practical labs.

 Objectives and target audience